oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

         ![](images/lab5-create-policy.png " ")

         Option 2:
-        If you want to add policy ONLY at compartment level then please replace above policy statements as mentioned below, adding policy ONLY at compartment level will limit the user to access resources only in their compartment:
+        If you want to add policy ONLY at compartment level then please replace above policy statements as mentioned below.
+Adding policy ONLY at compartment level will limit the user to access resources only in their compartment:
         ```
         Allow dynamic-group DynamicGroupRPSTAccess to manage objects in compartment <compartment-name>
         Allow dynamic-group DynamicGroupRPSTAccess to read buckets in compartment <compartment-name>